2001 Pontiac Firebird

 Cowl shake has been a bugaboo with Firebird and Camaro convertibles, given the lack of chassis stiffness provided by a roof, combined with a suspension that isn’t designed to simply soak up bumps.
 During our test over fairly smooth roads, the cowl never reared its shaking head.
 This is a significant advancement, a true character change.
 If this T. Rex is destined for extinction, at least it will be refined when it goes out.

 The suspension performed admirably.
 Never once were we jarred, which is saying quite a lot.
 And never once did we feel the car undulating, even slightly.
 We suspect that extremes in both road conditions and driving aggression could indeed produce those responses from this Trans Am-at least we hope so, because the suspension wouldn’t be correct if they didn’t.
-True, a car like the Mercedes E55 AMG can do it all, but for twice the price.
+All Firebird models receive re-valved shock absorbers for the 2001 model year.

 The six-speed gearbox with Hurst linkage feels solid, though not quite buttery.
 It might be overstating things to call it quirky, but it requires some understanding.
 The pattern is closely spaced for quick shifting, which means you sometimes find yourself in third gear instead of first, when pulling out.
 There is a lockout of second gear at certain rpm and at a certain pace of acceleration designed to save gas.
 Accelerating slowly causes the computer to force you to shift from first gear into fourth.
 Basically, it won’t let you drive sharply and casually at the same time.
 You either accept it or you learn how to get around it.
 There is a way to get into second gear, when you want to; we could explain, but it would take two paragraphs.
 The good news is there’s so much torque that you actually can go from first to fourth gear, even at a tame 2500 rpm, without bogging the engine.